corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/debugging-against-local-corda/debugging-against-local-corda.md

    The CorDapp stops execution at the breakpoint and you can inspect the stack.
    {{< figure src="pause-at-breakpoint.png" figcaption="Pause at breakpoint in IntelliJ" >}}
   {{< note >}}
   If you wait too long to resume, the flow will fail.
-The logs will contatin one or more of the following messages:
+The logs will contain one or more of the following messages:

    `2022-09-20 18:43:20.278 [Thread-94] ERROR net.corda.flow.pipeline.impl.FlowEventPipelineImpl - Flow execution timeout, Flow marked as failed, interrupt attempted`
    `java.util.concurrent.TimeoutException: null`